coderefinery/manuals/online-training.md

   - Decide instructor and backup-instructor in case of network issues
   - Decide helpers.
 One helper should be responsible for monitoring Zoom, i.e. the chat window, hand-raising and other feedback
 - TODO: set up pre-lesson polling? (zoom feature) Maybe unnecessary in view of pre-workshop survey
 - Instructors and helpers should use a reliable camera and microphone.
   Computer microphone might not be enough since audio quality will depend on instructor's head angle and proximity to screen.

+### At the beginning of the session

+- Allow time at the beginning of the session to debug video/audio and to arrange windows.
+This takes few minutes so better do not start with teaching from minute 1.
+- We cannot assume that all Zoom participants have the same and up to date client and some clients do not contain "sticky notes" feedback or a button to raise hands so agree with participants on signals (e.g. typing `\hand` in the chat window seems to be standard).-

 ### Recording of sessions